Sultan bin Fahd Al Saud: Early life and education

 Prince Sultan was born in Taif in 1951.
 He is the son of King Fahd.
 His mother, Alanoud bint Abdulaziz bin Musaed, was from the Jiluwi branch of the Al Saud whose members intermarried with the Al Saud.
 Alanoud bint Abdulaziz was younger sister of Moneera, who was the spouse of Prince Sultan, and she was also cousin of King Khalid and Prince Muhammed.
 She died of kidney failure in Santa Barbara in March 1999 after a long period of treatment in Los Angeles at the age of 76.

 Prince Sultan's full-brothers are Faisal bin Fahd, Mohammad bin Fahd, Saud bin Fahd, Khaled bin Fahd, and his full-sister is Latifa bint Fahd.
-He attended Sandhurst Military Academy and obtained a bachelor's degree in military sciences in 1973.
+He attended Sandhurst Military Academy and thus, after finishing his training at Sandhurst, Sultan was commissioned into the Saudi Army.

 Career

 Prince Sultan joined the tank corps of the Saudi Arabian armed forces as a lieutenant at Tabuk Province after his graduation.
 In 1991, he was appointed deputy president of youth welfare.
 He was named as the president of the body on 1 September 1999 following the death of his brother Faisal bin Fahd.
 Prince Sultan resigned from office in January 2011.
 His nephew, Nawaf bin Faisal, replaced him as the head of youth welfare.
 Prince Sultan was the chairman of Saudi Arabian olympic committee.

 Prince Sultan has several business activities.
 He has shares in various companies, including Falcom and Tok Al Khaleej Investment.
 He is a board member of Al Anoud Foundation.